 HOW TO PARTICIPATE

 To participate in the Minnesota Youth Institute, students research a global issue and write a five-page paper under the supervision of a teacher mentor (using the downloadable guidelines above).
-Each school must register their nominees online no later than June 15, 2013, and submit each student's research paper online by August 1.
-Each registered student's school transcript and resume must also be emailed to the state coordinator by August 1.
-Ninth through Twelfth grade students are eligible to apply.
+Each school must register their nominees online no later than January 27, 2014, and submit each student's research paper online by March 9.
+Each registered student's school transcript and resume must also be emailed to the state coordinator by March 9.
+Ninth through Eleventh grade students are eligible to apply.